Two Top-Notch UNM Degrees for Human Resources

-The University of New Mexico is also featured in our ranking 50 Most Affordable Human Resource MBA Degree Programs.
+The University of New Mexico is also featured in our ranking of the 50 Most Affordable Human Resource MBA Degree Programs.

 About the University of New Mexico

 The University of New Mexico originated on February 28, 1889, when the Territorial Legislature passed Bill 186 to allocate 20 initial acres in Albuquerque to erect the earliest college.
 In 1892, President Elias S. Stover formally opened the institution’s first building called Hodgin Hall.
 In 1922, President David Ross Boyd secured its land-grant status and regional accreditation.
 In December 1930, UNM started its beloved Hanging of the Greens tradition.
 In 1943, UNM became one of the 131 universities participating in World War II’s V-12 Navy Training Program.
 In 1947, Dr. Robert Rehder oversaw the founding of the College of Business Administration.
 On May 5, 1970, a well-known Vietnam War protest occurred at the University of New Mexico’s Student Union.
 In 1974, the College of Business became the Robert O. Anderson School of Management in honor of the Atlantic Richfield Company CEO.